This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 In support of these efforts, the Ministry of Foreign Affairs and Trade has also made consular deployments to Tel Aviv, Cairo, the Rafah border crossing, and Cyprus.
 We have undertaken significant further consular contingency planning and continue to work closely with international partners to align our consular responses.

-Our embassies in Ankara and Cairo have been in direct and regular contact with New Zealanders in the region to confirm their plans and to provide consular advice and support.
+When necessary, our embassies in Ankara and Cairo have been in direct and regular contact with New Zealanders in the region to confirm their plans and to provide consular advice and support.
 The Ministry of Foreign Affairs and Trade has also sent regular messages to Safe Travel registrants and provided up-to-date information on our Safe Travel website.

 Why is New Zealand taking action in response to the Israel-Hamas conflict?